 - 8. LOCAL ONE-DAY EVENTS MILEAGE AND TIME CONSTRAINTS: No Local One-Day Event may be granted NDCA sanction unless it complies with the following: - a.
 The Local One-Day Event is at least 21 days (or 3 weekends) from the date of any other existing NDCA sanctioned Multi-Day Competition, Championship, or Local One-Day Event that is within one hundred and fifty miles. - b.
-If the Local One-Day Event is on the same weekend as an existing NDCA sanctioned Championship, then the two events are at least nine hundred miles apart. - c.
-All NDCA sanctioned Local One-Day Events that received their approved date formula and location prior to the July 2014 meeting of the NDCA Board of Governors remain approved even if they do not comply with the one-hundred fifty 21 day requirement.
+All NDCA sanctioned Local One-Day Events that received their approved date formula and location prior to the January 2011 meeting of the NDCA Board of Governors remain approved even if they do not comply with the one-hundred fifty 21 day requirement.
 However, all future approvals for new events, one-year date or location changes, or permanent date or location changes must at that point comply with these rules.